-Starbucks is closing all stores nationwide for racial bias training — and baristas say the problem runs deeper than many customers realize
+Starbucks is closing all stores nationwide for racial-bias training — yet baristas say the problem runs deeper than many customers realize

 Business Insider spoke with more than a dozen current and former Starbucks baristas of diverse racial backgrounds from across the US to hear their perspectives on the incident, the upcoming training, and working at the chain.

-While some applaud the chain for taking concrete action, others view the one-day training as a reputation-saving PR move.
+While some applauded the chain for taking concrete action, others said they viewed the one-day training as a reputation-saving PR move.

-Some baristas said they’re not sure how the chain could actually achieve long-term change in a single afternoon.
+Some baristas said they were not sure how the chain could actually achieve long-term change in a single afternoon.
 And most said they thought the incident in Philadelphia was racially motivated – and that it is part of a larger problem.

-The arrests were “not surprising at all” to many black baristas
+The arrests were ‘not surprising at all’ to many black baristas

 - source